 ~ Roman Monographs ~ Fountains · part III · Main Fountains PAGE 21 |

-Piazza Mazzini is a large square in the heart of Della Vittoria district (adjacent to the aforementioned Prati), where eight streets converge symmetrically, forming a regular eight-pointed star pattern, an unusual feature for Rome's whimsical street plan.
-The central part of the square is occupied by a public garden, isolated from the heavy traffic by means of trees and bushes. |
+OF PIAZZA MAZZINI Piazza Mazzini is a large square in the heart of the busy Della Vittoria district, where eight streets converge symmetrically, forming a regular eight-pointed star pattern; this is an unusual feature for Rome's whimsical street plan.
+The central part of the square is occupied by a public garden, surrounded by trees and tall bushes that cut off the noise and the pollution of the heavy traffic that runs all around it. |

 Each fountain is topped by a short column, bearing the insignia of the Fascist regime of those years: the imperial eagle above, and the fasci in relief along the column's shaft.
 The side of the fountains that looks towards the centre is shaped as a short slope, with a series of five tiny basins, each one flanked by a couple of fish; the water fills them in turn, before reaching the pool; the last basin is larger than the others, shaped as a shell, and two very long fish, emerging from nearby, approach it with their water-spouting heads, as if willing to drink.